 The key to significantly lowering emissions is simply to replace fossil fuel-based energy with renewable energy.
 Sourcing electricity from RE will result to zero carbon emission, so projects like solar panel installations in the rooftops of our malls as well as purchasing RE from suppliers will cause our company to buy less electricity from the grid, meaning we will consume less and naturally reduce our emissions.
-The whole GIGA Tower sources 100% of its electricity from RE suppliers and is now LEED Gold certified.
-This means that GIGA emits zero carbon emissions for scope 2 and 3.
+The whole GIGA Tower (office) and 4 of our malls sources 100% of its electricity from RE suppliers.
+This means that these 5 properties emits very minimal carbon emissions for scope 2 and 3.
+Based on our decarbonization roadmap, solar installation and limited RE marking sourcing will not be enough to reach net-zero by 2050, hence we will be looking into carbon off-setting in the future.

 Part of the company's emissions also come from diesel, gas and LPG use (scope 1).
-There is no clear alternative yet for these resources, however, educating our tenants, customers, and employees in responsible usage of these carbon-emitting sources continues to be a committed effort for RLC.
+There is no clear alternative yet for these resources, however, educating our tenants, customers, and employees in responsible usage of these carbonemitting sources continues to be a committed effort for RLC.